 More recently (a year ago), following a short period of feeling slightly unsettled in my personal life, craving deeper connections and more “fizz” in my everyday experience (I was very happy but had a feeling that there was more out there for me somehow) so I asked for things to unfold for me and for more wonderful things to flow effortlessly into my life.
 I allowed myself to be totally open to what possibilities existed for me.

 Then I got led to a lovely workshop called “The Desire Map” (eternal thanks to Danielle LaPorte – you are amazing!) where you spend time working out how you want to FEEL.
-Our feelings are the ultimate drivers of our behaviour and once we know how we want to feel then this gives us clarity about all areas of our life.
+Our feelings are the ultimate drivers of our behaviour (and they come from our subconscious) and once we know how we desire to feel then this gives us clarity about all areas of our life.
 It was such a joyful process and before long I had figured out that I personally love to feel: Free, Connected, Expansive, Brave and Shimmering!
 It was so liberating!
 I wrote these words out on little pebbles from the beach and had them in my bedroom so I could see them every day.
 Straight away I felt clearer about what was important to me and even more inspired by life and the possibilities it held for me.
 Just looking at the pebbles made me feel lighter and more joyful.

-Then, a little while after identifying my “core desired feelings”, something really incredible happened!
+Then something really incredible happened!
 On an unexpected evening out in Brighton I met someone who took my breath away.
 A lightning bolt went through me and before I even spoke to them, I just had a really powerful feeling that this person was going to be very special to me.
 Real life magic, right there.

 A whirlwind situation ensued where I realised I needed to make changes in my life, which included moving to a new home and starting afresh.
 Suddenly I felt totally free, I felt the strongest connection I had ever felt with another human being, I was being forced to be brave, my life was being expanded in ways I had never even imagined and I was walking around feeling like I was literally shimmering!
 Wow.